compromise-evident/Authorship/README.md

 *   **Ownership proof**
     (assign item to Authorship number, modify it with their message to prove ownership.)
 *   **Cryptographer's acknowledgement**
-    (you may need to verify that your new number is available to the public or verifying party--as you can be censored in some extreme circumstances.
+    (you may need to verify that your new Authorship number is available to the public or verifying party--as you can be censored in some extreme circumstances.
 Here, the verifying party may arrange to modify their number in response and you can rest assured that your authentication event has been acknowledged.)
-*   **Skipping through verification with outdated numbers** (here, the proving party had published multiple numbers beforehand.
+*   **Skipping through verification with outdated numbers** (here, the proving party had published multiple Authorship numbers beforehand.
 Their main number had changed so many times, public files older than a year for example, have been discarded.
     Now, those who have not verified since the number publishing, wish to know that each and every modification to this date is what the proving party intended.